laygond/laygond.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Laygond's Projects

-You can use the [editor on GitHub](https://github.com/laygond/laygond.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+My interests involve: robotics, computer vision, and juggling.
+I love learning and competitions.
+My motto "The beginning is always today." -Mary Wollstonecraft Shelley, English novelist (1797 - 1851)

+Feel free to use my work as basis for your own proyects.
+You will find a list of my documented proyects below.
+I will constantly add links to tutorials that I consider fundamental to the understanding of my projects :blush:

-### Markdown
+### Category 1

-Markdown is a lightweight and easy-to-use syntax for styling your writing.HOLA It includes conventions for
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

 ```markdown
 Syntax highlighted code block